Fibromuscular dysplasia

 Fibromuscular dysplasia (FMD) is a non-atherosclerotic, non-inflammatory disease of the blood vessels that causes abnormal growth within the wall of an artery.
 FMD has been found in nearly every arterial bed in the body, although the most commonly affected are the renal and carotid arteries.

-There are various types of FMD, with multi-focal fibroplasia being the most common.
+There are various types of FMD, with multifocal fibroplasia being the most common.
 Less common forms of the disease include focal (previously known as intimal) and adventitial fibroplasia.
 FMD predominantly affects middle-aged women, but it has been found in men and people of all ages.
-Pediatric cases of FMD are vastly different from those of the adult population, and poorly studied.
+Pediatric cases of FMD are vastly different from those of the adult population and poorly studied.
 The prevalence of FMD is not known; although the disease was initially thought to be rare, some studies have suggested that it may be underdiagnosed.

 Signs and symptoms

 Symptoms expressed by FMD patients are largely dependent on the vascular bed(s) affected by the disease.
 Patients may also be entirely asymptomatic and have FMD discovered incidentally (e.g., when imaging studies are performed for other reasons).
 In a study from the United States Registry for Fibromuscular Dysplasia, the median age at first symptom was roughly 47 years.